Purpose

 Injectable Arm

 Injectable buprenorphine consists of a depot injectable formulation in polymeric solution and releases buprenorphine over a 28-day (4-week) period by diffusion as the polymer biodegrades.
-The injection will be administered subcutaneously in the abdomen at each 28-day visit.
+The injection will be administered subcutaneously at each 28-day visit.
 The target dose is 300mg, there is the option to use 100mg dose.
 The final study dose of injectable buprenorphine will be given at Week 48.

 • Drug: Injectable subcutaneous buprenorphine